-So, there was no doubt, the precious stone was actually a worthless lab grown crystal.
+There was no doubt, the precious stone was actually a worthless lab grown crystal.
 The girdle and surface chips were the biggest look out, while it is not impossible for a diamond to have a chipped surface, it tends to be closer to an edge and usually is only one chip.

 What transpired was that the engagement ring originally had a 6 claw setting, and this wasn’t to my client’s taste, so later on it was changed.
 The ring was valued before it went into whichever workshop they chose to use and at this point a switch was made.
 Heartbreaking.

 Other ways to tell if your diamond or gemstone is fake

 Precious jewellery looks precious from all angles, while old costume jewellery only has to look good on the showcase side.
 Look at a stone set in a ring or necklace from the bottom or back.
 If it is flat on one side, or there’s material with a rough, stippled or stucco texture, it’s probably not very valuable.
 Foil used to be used in costume jewellery to increase the reflective appearance of stones, if you can see this it is another tell-tale sign.

 Precious gems usually feel very cool to the touch, while glass feels a bit warmer.
 Plastic heats up in your hand very quickly.